aamritbistaa/Random-quote-generator-app/README.md

 # Random-quote-generator-app

-A simple react native app built to understand the basics
+A simple react native app built to understand the basics of js